32 Signal Regiment (Canada): Squadrons and training

-The unit parades on Tuesdays between 7:00 p.m. and 10:30 p.m., year round.
+The unit parades on Tuesdays between 7:00 p.m. and 10:30 p.m., September to June.
+Exercises are conducted over one weekend each month.
 Military and occupational training occurs primarily in the summer, however some courses are done on a weekend basis.
 Enrollment in the Reserve Forces guarantees Full Time Summer Employment (FTSE) from May to August for the first four years of service.